-A tight sound is one of the best attributes an independent band can possess.
+A tight sound is one of the strongest attributes an independent band can possess.
 Here are 10 essential tips on how to make your band tighter:

 1. Play Live On A Regular Basis

 - It exposes you to a wide range of different conditions: If you’re playing live on a regular basis, you’ll know that no two shows are ever the same.
-Venues come in all shapes and sizes and you’ll often find yourself dealing with a wide range of different backlines, monitor mixes and stage setups.
-A regular gigging schedule will help you adapt to a wide range of different live conditions.
+Venues come in all shapes and sizes, meaning your monitor mix can vary greatly from show to show.
+Furthermore, you’ll likely find yourself dealing with a wide range of different backlines, monitor mixes and stage setups.
+A regular gigging schedule can help you adapt to a broad range of different live conditions.

 I’d advocate rehearsing at least once a week and playing live at least once a month if you’re looking to tighten your live sound up.

 Metronomes are becoming increasingly common amongst bands for both rehearsal & live performance.
 Many of the most well-known bands in the industry use metronomes when playing live for the following reasons:

 - They keep everyone strictly in time: A metronome serves as a fantastic guide to keep the band strictly in time.

 - They establish the correct tempo: This is especially beneficial for live performance.
 When you’re under the pressure of nerves, it’s all-too-easy to start a song off at completely the wrong tempo.
 A metronome can effectively prevent this.

 - They allow for the use of backing tracks: If you’re incorporating pre-recorded backing tracks into your live shows, playing to a metronome ensures they’ll be synced up with the rest of the band.